magento/devdocs/src/tools/site-wide-analysis.md

 ee_only: true
 ---

-The Site Wide Analysis Tool provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability for {{ site.data.var.ece }} installations.
-If you have an on-premises installation of {{ site.data.var.ee }}, you must install an agent on your infrastructure to use the tool.
+The Site Wide Analysis Tool provides 24/7 real-time performance monitoring, reports, and recommendations to ensure the security and operability of {{ site.data.var.ece }} installations.
+It also does the following:

+-  Provides information about available and installed patches
+-  Provides information about third-party extensions
+-  Provides detailed information about your {{ site.data.var.ee }} installation

 {:.bs-callout-info}
 See the [user guide](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html) for details about dashboards and reports.

+If you have an on-premises installation of {{ site.data.var.ee }}, you must install an agent on your infrastructure to use the tool.
 ## Agent

 The Site Wide Analysis Tool Agent allows you to use the Site Wide Analysis Tool for on-premises installations of {{ site.data.var.ee }}.

 The agent collects application and business data, analyzes it, and provides additional insights about the health of your installation so that you can improve customer experience.
 It monitors your application and helps you identify performance, security, availability, and application issues.

-The tool also does the following:

--  Provides best practices recommendations
--  Provides information about available and installed patches
--  Provides information about third-party extensions
--  Provides detailed information about your {{ site.data.var.ee }} installation

-{:.bs-callout-info}
-See this short [introduction on YouTube](https://youtu.be/KW2R8ki_RG4) to learn more about the Site Wide Analysis Tool.
+{:.bs-callout-tip}
+The agent supports multi-node {{ site.data.var.ee }} installations.
+You must install and confidure the agent on each node.

 ## Architecture

 ![Architectural diagram of the Site Wide Analysis Tool agent]({{ site.baseurl }}/common/images/tools/swat-agent.svg)

-## System requirements
+## Requirements

+Before you begin, you must contact your Adobe Customer Success Manager (CSM) to obtain a license key and application name.
+You must use this information to configure the agent after installation.

-Your infrasture must meet the following requirements before installing the agent:
+Your on-premises infrasture must meet the following requirements before installing the agent:

 -  Operating systems
    -  Linux x86-64 distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar